cpo1964/selenium-lib/README.md

 If needed add additional proxy settings with your credentials:
 -Dproxy=yourProxyHost -DproxyUser=yourProxyUser -DproxyPass=yourProxyPassword

-There is no need to download any selenium browser driver - this is done like magic by the maven artifact io.github.bonigarcia.webdrivermanager
+There is no need to download any selenium browser driver - this is done like magic by the maven artifact io.github.bonigarcia.webdrivermanager<br>
-The selenium drivers will be loaded at runtime automatically from: src/test/resources
+The selenium drivers will be loaded at runtime automatically from:<br>
+src/test/resources<br>

+Starting a browser driver you maybe will see warnings in the console like 'Unable to find an exact match for CDP version XXX'.<br>
+To avoid this warning the usage of the maven artifact 'org.seleniumhq.selenium.selenium-devtools-vXXX' will help.<br>
+XXX stands for the used browser version.

-If you wish to define a different directory for the download of selenium browser drivers, then you can set the system property 'wdm.cachePath' as maven parameter, eg:
+If you wish to define a different directory for the download of selenium browser drivers,<br>
+then you can set the system property 'wdm.cachePath' as maven parameter, eg:<br>
 -Dwdm.cachePath=src/test/MyDriverDir

 <b>Following sites will be tested by above mvn calls</b><br>